ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/documentation-types.md

   </tr>
 </table>

-## Introductory Guide
+## Introductory guide

 An introductory guide provides an overview of relevant information to get started with AMP.
 It should identify the feature, describe what it is, and finish with what it does.
-Introductory guides will introduce a developer to the basic requirements of the feature without directing them to implement something in a specific way.
+Introductory guides introduce a developer to the basic requirements of the feature without directing them to implement it.
 If you’re walking through a process step by step with code samples, you’re probably writing a tutorial.
 If you're outlining all the programmatic elements for an AMP component, you're probably writing a reference document.

 amp.dev examples:
-*   [AMP email fundamentals]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/email_fundamentals.md', locale=doc.locale).url.path}}?format=email)
+- [AMP email fundamentals]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/email_fundamentals.md', locale=doc.locale).url.path}}?format=email)
-*   [Common element attributes]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/common_attributes.md', locale=doc.locale).url.path}}?format=websites)
+- [Common element attributes]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/common_attributes.md', locale=doc.locale).url.path}}?format=websites)
-*   [Best practices for creating an AMP story]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/develop/amp_story_best_practices.md', locale=doc.locale).url.path}}?format=stories)
+- [Best practices for creating an AMP story]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/develop/amp_story_best_practices.md', locale=doc.locale).url.path}}?format=stories)

 <table>
   <tr>